acl-org/emnlp-2023/_pages/faq.md

 Q: I am a reviewer and I want to reduce my review load / change my assigned submissions/ tell my unavailability dates.
 {: .question}
 A: Kindly contact your senior area chairs for taking necessary actions.
+For reduced load, you may decline the original invitation, which will take you to reduced load options.
 {: .answer}

 Q: I forgot to add Limitations to my submission, can you add this?